ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 import matplotlib
 import matplotlib.pyplot as plt import numpy as np
-{% endraw %}
-{% endhighlight %}

-## Fit linear regression model to data by minimizing MSE

-In the first example, we will generate some noisy data and then fit a linear regression model of the form $$y = m x + b$$.
-The model's parameters are $$m, b$$, and we will have Tensorflow figure out their optimal values.

-{% highlight python %}
-{% raw %}
 def generate_noisy_data(m, b, n=100):
     """ Generates (x, y) points along the line y = m * x + b and adds some gaussian noise in the y coordinates.